a8m/doqmentdb/README.md

   .then(console.log);
 ```
 ##remove
-get collection id as a `String`, if it exist - remove it and return `undefined`, else return `false`.
+get collection id as a `String`, if it exists - remove it and return `undefined`, else return `false`.
 **Usage:** `db.remove(string)`
 **Returns:** `undefined` or `Boolean`
 ```js